 This chart is interesting for a few reasons.
 Since the election in November, equity valuations have increased to levels not seen since the early 2000s.
 They’re higher than they were in 2007 and are at the third-highest level in history, after 1929 and 1999.
 Additionally, volatility in March did little to lower valuations.
 The market, by this metric and many others, remains very expensive.

 Although they’re at their highest level in 15 years, valuations remain below the 1999 peak, so you might argue that this metric is not suggesting immediate risk.
 Still, comparing where we are now to 2000 bubble conditions isn’t exactly reassuring.

 Risk factor #2: Changes in valuation levels

 Here, you can see that when valuations roll over, with the change dropping below zero over a 10-month or 200-day period, the market itself typically drops shortly thereafter.
-Despite the recent recovery, we're still seeing that kind of decline, so this is clearly an indicator of potential risk.
-The metric is recovering, however, which means the risk may be receding.
+The post-election rally has kept changes in valuations at a healthy level, with few signs of immediate risk.

 Risk factor #3: Margin debt